Academic Counseling Center

 The Open Student Computer Labs are available to all currently registered UVU students on a first-come, first-serve basis.
 No charge is required for the use of the computers.
 Lab Assistants are available to provide support and to help keep the equipment running.
 These labs contain 254 computers and have Internet access and E-mail as well as popular application software to assist students with their class work.

-The “D.L.C.” lab is located on the bottom floor of the library.
+The “D.L.C.” lab is located on the bottom floor of the Fulton Library.
 With 124 workstations, this is the largest open lab on campus.

-The “Campus View” lab is located on the second floor of the library overlooking the café and study area.
+The “Campus View” lab is located on the second floor of the Fulton Library overlooking the café and study area.

 The “Computer Loft” lab is located across from the Ragan Theater